workfi-tools/Protocol/docs/market overview - reputation services.md

 > - Fake and inaccurate reviews can lead to poor purchase decisions.
 The UTU protocol leverages blockchain to ensure that reviews can’t be manipulated.
 > - Big tech companies capture and use your data without you even knowing it.
 With UTU, you have full control over the data you share.

+### Differences

+- UTU focuses on providing 'trust' which is an important aspect of reputation but not enough for WorkFi as it doesn't tell anything about the skills/quality of previous work
+- another UTU's focus is privacy: whitepaper says "we want users to be able to fully control who gets to access their data when, for what reason, in what context etc".
+  We, on the other hand, envision reputation as something publicly available, any person or service should have read access to it (and reputation flaws should not be hidden)